FireHawkss/Project-reliable-NMBS/README.md

 Tab trains:
 - a search bar for trains using train numbers and/or departure + arrival stations that shows the trajectory of the train (which stations it serves and when)
-- a visualisation of the path the train takes from start to finish on the map
+- a visualisation of the path the train takes from start to finish on the map (Path for a single trajectory --> with brouter?)
 - a visualisation using graphs, tables, etc. showing how often the selected train is late (between 2 specified stations) + further insights (eg. a graph of the amount of late trains over time)
 - a visualisation of the current train composition